k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 <img src="images/settings_pii_mask.png" style="zoom:80%;" />

-The tab includes 2 definitions per each Classification:
+This tab includes 2 definitions per each Classification:

 * **PII** - indicates whether the Classification is considered as PII.
 * **Generator** - shows which actor or flow is applied by the [Catalog masking mechanism](11_catalog_masking.md).